BIRMINGHAM VETERANS' BENEFITS ATTORNEYS

 The Veterans’ Benefits Rating and Appeal Process

 In Birmingham, veterans’ disability benefits are awarded and calculated based on a percentage system.
-Unlike Social Security Disability, which requires the claimant be totally disabled, a veteran can qualify for benefits if they are partially disabled.
+Unlike Social Security Disability, which requires that the claimant be totally disabled, a veteran can qualify for benefits if they are partially disabled.